 I took the opportunity to try to talk to her about choices and her decision-making skills.
 This was a hard conversation because I did not want to cause her to have bad memories, which yields bad behaviors.
 I did not want her to think I have given up on her because I have not.
 It is just tough.

 I found this website The Lifelong Effects of Fetal Alcohol Syndrome Good Parenting Is Not Enough that was written by Deborah Hage.
 I scanned through this document, all the while nodding my head.
-Then, I asked G to get some paper and pencil.
+Then, I asked G to get some paper and a pencil.
 She read the article and wrote down what her thoughts were.
 Next, she listed what were similar characteristics that she had.
 She did what I asked, though 1/2 through, she said she really did not understand what she was reading.
 That did not surprise me, so I sat down with her and I broke it down for her.

 Normal Legs versus Abnormal Legs

 I drew her a stick figure of a person with normal legs…then I drew a stick picture of a person with one normal leg and one that was about 3 inches shorter than the other leg.
 I explained to her that I had 2 legs and she had 2 legs.
 We could both walk…one walks evenly and one walks sort of wonky.
 This is where I drew her brain.
 I showed her pictures of brains that were affected with FASD.
 They are both brains.
 They both function.
 One brain is regular size and one brain is smaller.
 That is due to things that happened that were out of her control.